Posts Tagged ‘Friday the 13th’

 Savini then got on his mic and said to the audience “Guys just a reminder, let’s be respectful please.
 We’re all here to have fun.”

 “Yeah, they wanted me to shoot a fucking porno in the woods.”
-Rita answered, recalling her clashes with the studio who wanted more sex.
-The crowd reacted even more viscerally this time.
+Rita answered, recalling her clashes with the studio who wanted more sex scenes in the picture.
+This time, the crowd reacted even more viscerally.
 Loud boos were followed by chants of “porno porno porno!”
 What was once a fun horror convention turned into Animal House.

 “Your feminazi bullshit almost killed the franchise!” someone else from the crowd shouted.